 Barbarian Rage Mechanic

-Before you get into the game, it’s good to understand how the Barbarian’s Rage mechanic works at this point.
+Before you get into the game, it’s good to understand how the Barbarian’s Rage mechanic works.

-From the beginning of the game, the Barbarian is able to go into a Rage by using a Bonus Action in combat.
+From the beginning of the game, the Barbarian can go into a Rage by using a Bonus Action in combat.
 Rage adds an extra 2 points of damage to your attacks with melee weapons (including weapon throws), 50% Resistance to Physical Damage, and an Advantage on Strength Checks and Saving Throws.

 Rage can last for up to 10 turns, but it will end early if you go for a turn without attacking or taking damage.
 Note that while the Barbarian isn’t a class associated with Spellcasting, it’s still worth mentioning that you cannot cast or concentrate on Spells while Raging.